Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 What’s the Best Fish for Omega-3 Fatty Acids?

-Taking a clinical EPA/DHA dose of any of these omega-3 oils should increase omega-3 index levels, lower triglyceride levels in the blood, and potentially deliver other positive health benefits as well.
-However, the manufacturing methods, the freshness factor, and the nutritional profiles of the oil will also impact clinical effects.
+Taking an effective EPA/DHA dose of any of the above omega-3 oils should increase omega-3 index levels, lower triglyceride levels in the blood, and potentially contribute to heart health, as well.
+However, how the oil is manufactured, its freshness level, the nutritional profile of the oil, and whether its in liquid or capsule form, will also impact clinical effects.

 An Effective Omega-3 Dose, Made Simple